7ank0v1c/N64-Ocarina-of-Time-Save-Converter-Script/README.md

 Furthermore I imagine this will also work with some other SRAM, '.sra', N64 cart saves, ones that need byte swapping every 4 bytes, but I havents gotten around to testing this yet.
 If you do test it, let me know =D

+**Please Note:**

-**(This does not currently work with all emulators)**
+**(This might not work with all emulators)**

 **[This is only for .sra files and .srm files]**

-**[This isn't a tool which converts from '.sra' to '.srm', it simple makes the file of the current save type, comptible, where otherwise it would not be]**
+**[This isn't a tool which converts from '.sra' to '.srm', it simple makes the file of the current save type, comptible, where otherwise it would not be.
+Here is a link to the recomended MacOS save converter: https://github.com/drehren/ramp64-convert-gui]**
-**[Here is a link to the recomended MacOS save converter: https://github.com/drehren/ramp64-convert-gui]** You you will then need to come back here to do this
+**You you will then need to come back here to do this for Ocarina of Time and possibly other saves**

 **Tested and working on:**